A World of Possibilities

 Princeton’s full-coverage financial aid program ensures that every student has an equal opportunity to study abroad.
 Students who receive financial aid continue to receive it when participating in approved programs during the semester or year.
 Even those who don’t normally receive financial aid have access to external and internal grants, fellowships and special funds to help them meet some of the costs of overseas activities, including summer language study, international service programs and thesis research.

-Princeton also partners with foreign governments and private industries around the globe to arrange summer jobs and internships.
+Princeton also partners with governments and private industries around the globe to arrange summer jobs and internships.
 Princeton students have taken jobs and internships as bank tellers in Paris, law clerks in Germany and television production assistants in Thailand.
 If a Princeton student is offered an unpaid internship that lasts more than eight weeks in the summer, University funding often helps pay his or her expenses.
 Learn more about Princeton's International Internship Program.